Happenings at St. Luke's Episcopal Church

 June: Necessary Needs Cabinets

-A girl scout project to place items a person cannot buy with food stamps in a cabinet outside the front door of the church for people of pick up when in line for the Idaho Falls Community Food Basket across the street.
+A girl scout project to place items a person cannot buy with food stamps in a cabinet outside the front door of the church for people to pick up.
 Click to read more or to donate.

 July: Community Outreach Center